On Being a Philosopher

 Walking backwards, personally I don’t see myself become a philosophy scholar; on some page (German) I ran into a few weeks ago someone had quipped how a philosophy scholar wouldn’t even need to be a philosopher.
 Now I love thinking about existence and realities, I love doing philosophy, I love philosophizing, so clearly, this idea of scholarship is not an enticing prospect to me.

-As for how professions define themselves, I believe that those who truly love philosophy—I realize I’ve just charged this point—would not mind others joining in and participating in the discourse, even if these others had no prior training.
+As for how professions define themselves, I believe that those who truly love philosophy—I realize I’m charging this point—would not mind others joining in and participating in the discourse, even if these others had no prior training.
 And those who have studied and taught philosophy with great effort and at great expense, I wish them to be okay, too, for they may still be philosophers, but they are also philosophy scholars, and so no one else would threaten their hard-earned titles and status.

 Philosophy is an activity, and everyone who loves and engages in this activity should be free, and proud, to call themselves a: philosopher.
 That is what I think of this matter; that is what I think about being a philosopher.